 - Medical interpreting – English/Spanish and English/Portuguese

 2. Attend at least 80 percent of each course.

 3. Pass one of two instructor-developed preparatory exams with a minimum score of 70 percent.The exams will include sight translation, consecutive, and simultaneous interpretation, as well as a written test on the theory studied in class.
 (You can retest within six months of the end of the program for a fee of $100).
 The exams assess students’ preparedness to take the New Jersey A.O.C. qualifying exam to become a Judicial Interpreter and/or the International Medical Interpreters Association (IMIA) interpreter certification exam.
 NOTE: Students do not receive certification from the NJ Judiciary or the IMIA.

 4. Complete and document 12 hours of observation in a judicial, medical, educational, and/or social services setting AFTER completing one Level Two class.
 You will receive observation forms before you complete Level Two courses.

 Get all of the details about Brookdale’s Interpreting Certificate programs and discover which program is right for you—Judicial and Medical Interpreting or Community Interpreting.

-Consecutive Interpreting-Generic (28 hours)
+Consecutive Interpreting-English/Spanish AND English/Portuguese (28 hours)

 Consecutive interpreting begins only after the speaker has verbalized a group of words or sentences.
 Learn the techniques of consecutive interpreting from interpreters who work in the social services, legal, and medical fields.
 Each instructor will concentrate on his or her field of expertise, incorporating technical vocabulary and materials.
 11 SESSIONS